iptc/sportsjs-dev/tools/README.md

 * validating_json - a Node-script to validate your sportsJs file against the schema

-This repository has been created by the IPTC © copyright 2018
+This repository has been created by IPTC - Copyright © 2018 IPTC - https://iptc.org